rancher/elemental-docs/versioned_docs/version-1.4/customizing.md

 # Customize Elemental Install

-Elemental Teal images can be customized in different ways.
-One option is to provide
-additional resources within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers can be included.
+Elemental installed OS can be customized in three different non-exclusive ways One option is to provide additional resources within the installation media so that during installation, or eventually at boot time, additional binaries such as drivers can be included.

-Another option would be to remaster the Elemental Teal by simply using a docker build.
+Another option would be to remaster the Elemental images by simply using a docker build.
-Elemental Teal is a regular container image, so it is absolutely possible to create a new image using a Dockerfile based on Elemental Teal image.
+Elemental images are regular container images, so it is absolutely possible to create a new image using a Dockerfile.

 ## Customize installation ISO and installation process